 The UDL Guidelines are a tool used in the implementation of Universal Design for Learning, a framework to improve and optimise teaching and learning for all.
 The guidelines offer a set of concrete suggestions that can be applied to any discipline or domain to ensure that all learners can access and participate in meaningful, challenging learning opportunities.

 To access this online book by Anne Meyer, David H. Rose, and David Gordon, you will need to create an account and sign-in.
 Access is free.
 The online book provides 7 chapters of practical information about UDL and how to implement the guidelines.
 The online book allows you to highlight and take notes which are saved for you online.
-The print edition of Universal Design for Learning: Theory & Practice is available from Amazon and in accessible EPUB format at Kobo Books and other ebook retailers.

 This report examines how well students with special education needs are included in New Zealand schools.